-Change is inevitable on any project but managed poorly it can lead to cost overruns and schedule delays.
-So while you can’t eliminate change, you need a control process–to stay on top of change order requests (CORs) and Change Orders (COs), and minimize their impact.
-At completion, you may need to analyze why these Change Orders happened, by reviewing their history.
-Change Orders can be toxic to a project if not handled skillfully.
+Change is inevitable on any project, but managed poorly it can lead to cost overruns and schedule delays.
+With a good control process, your team will stay on top of change order requests (CORs) and Change Orders (COs), and you’ll mitigate their negative impact.
+At project completion you’ll be able to analyze the circumstances surrounding your Change Orders, and plan for the future by reviewing their history.

 Quickly Capture Potential Change Orders (PCOs)

-With VPO, it’s simple to initiate a Change Order Request (COR) and a Request for Proposal (RFP).
-For instance, the Owner may request a proposal from a Contractor for a possible change.
-An Architect or a Construction Manager usually manage the routing process to the Contractor.
-With everyone on the same construction management system, the initiator of the request can complete a simple form with details, and assign a Contractor as the Ball-in-court.
-When this happens, an automatic e-mail notification is sent to the Contractor, providing information about the request.
-The Contractor reviews the request directly from their e-mail, prepares a proposal, and attaches it to the PCO and changes the Ball-in-court contact.
-Another automatic e-mail notification tells the Owner that the PCO has been answered.
-The same process can be used to manage Change Order Requests (CORs).
-However, the initiator is different.
+With VPO, it’s simple to initiate a COR or a Request for Proposal (RFP) by creating a PCO.
+For example, the project Owner decides they want to receive a proposal from a Contractor for a change they’re considering making.
+An Architect or a Construction Manager usually manages this request’s routing process to the Contractor.
+Since every project participant is using the same construction management solution, the initiator of the request can simply complete a short form, giving relevant details, and assign a Contractor as the Ball-in-court.
+The Contractor then automatically receives an email notification providing information about the request.
+The Contractor reviews the request directly from their email, prepares a proposal and attaches it to the PCO, and changes the Ball-in-court contact.
+Another automatic email notification tells the Owner that the PCO has been answered.
+This same process can be used to manage CORs, just with a different participant initiating.

 Manage the Change Order Process